INTERESTING FACTS ABOUT SATURN !!!

 Before we had telescopes, Saturn was the most distant planet that astronomers knew about.

-Storm winds race around the atmosphere of Saturn at 800kmp/h.
+Storm winds race around the atmosphere of the planet at 800kmp/h.

-A storm on Saturn can last for months or even years.
+A storm can last for months or even years.

 Saturn has only been visited four times by robotic spacecrafts.